Unbanked: In the United States

 The unbanked are described by the Federal Deposit Insurance Corporation (FDIC) as those adults without an account at a bank or other financial institution and are considered to be outside the mainstream for one reason or another.
-The Federal Reserve estimated there are 55 million unbanked or underbanked adult Americans in 2018, which account for 22 percent of U.S. households.
+In the FDIC's 2023 survey, 4.2 percent of U.S. households, representing 5.6 million households, were unbanked, while 14.2 percent, representing 19.0 million households, were underbanked.

 In a 2025 working paper released by the Federal Reserve, Falcettoni and Nygaard argue for classifying individuals without a bank account according to their interest in having one.
 The new measure proposed in the paper would classify the unbanked as those that are not currently banked but are interested in having a bank account.
 By contrast, those who are not banked and not interested in being banked would make up the out of banking population.
 Using FDIC data, Falcettoni and Nygaard show that these two groups differ in policy-relevant ways.
-While the unbanked mostly cite financial and past credit or banking history problems as reasons for not having a bank account, the out of banking population cites a growing mistrust toward the traditional banking system.
+While the unbanked mostly cite financial and past credit or banking history problems as reasons for not having bank accounts, the out of banking population cites a growing mistrust toward the traditional banking system.

 Data from 2009 showed the nationwide rates in the US to be 7.7% unbanked and 17.9% underbanked, with the most unbanked state Mississippi, at 16.4%.
-Places where over 20% of residents have no bank accounts include Miami, Florida; Detroit, Michigan; Laredo, Texas; Newark, New Jersey; Hialeah, Florida; Hidalgo County, Texas; The Bronx; and Cameron County, Texas.
+Places where over 20% of residents have no bank accounts include Miami, Florida, Detroit, Michigan, Laredo, Texas, Newark, New Jersey, Hialeah, Florida, Hidalgo County, Texas, The Bronx, and Cameron County, Texas.
 Many counties with fewer than 100,000 residents had even higher rates, including Starr County, Texas, at 32.7%.
-Some census tracts in Savannah, Georgia; Cleveland, Ohio; Nashville, Tennessee; and Atlanta, Georgia had over 40% unbanked residents.
+Some census tracts in Savannah, Georgia, Cleveland, Ohio, Nashville, Tennessee, and Atlanta, Georgia, had over 40% unbanked residents.

 The majority of the unbanked and underbanked individuals are American-born, with a growing number being immigrants.
 Both groups share low income as a common characteristic and lack the minimum balance required to open checking and savings accounts.